alfredlam42/intro-to-sinatra/README.md

 ### Things To Remember

+Restful routing.

 For every model you have, you should have a controller file for it.

-Put more specific routes at the top and anything with the params lower.
+Put more specific routes at the top and anything with the params lower (do this after you master restful routing).

 ## The View